 Screenshot of Hotspots in Storyline

 When moving from Flash to HTML5, recreating complex interactivities is an issue.
-But with the help of Storyline, it is possible to recreate Flash interactivities which come close to the original.
+But with the help of Storyline, it is possible to recreate Flash interactivities that come close to the original.
 The two examples described in this blog will give you ample indication of Storyline’s abilities.
 There are other areas, apart from interactivities, where Storyline can help in the Flash to HTML5 conversion.
 The tool has built-in components and features that you can leverage during conversion.
-Read more in our blog Flash to HTML5: Do it like a Pro with Articulate Storyline.